Charleslang/GCSJProject/readme.txt

-This is a description about the project吃鸡
+This is a description about the project